valtimo-platform/valtimo-documentation/using-valtimo/plugin/documenten-api/configure-documenten-api-plugin.md

 ### Save uploaded document

-The **Save uploaded document** saves a document to the Documenten API.
+The **Save uploaded document.** saves a document to the Documenten API.
 Metadata provided by the user through a form after uploading a file, is transferred together with the file to the Documenten API.
 After this plugin action has been selected, the user does not have to input any configuration data.